How to Define Your Target Market: Unlock Exponential Growth

 Use a table like this one from HubSpot to describe your buyer persona.

 Define their needs, pain points, and how your product or service can address them in detail.
-Also, note that you can have more than one persona.
+You can have more than one persona.
 Therefore, feel free to create even five personas if your business has that big of a target market.

 5. Refine and Validate Your Findings